ParsianAsgari/pa-gbooster/README.md

 Please provide a solution in a form that is suitable for running (i.e. by giving requirements.txt for pip/virtualenv or as a Docker image with the environment set up).

-## About GB_Booster:
+## About GB_Regressor:

-This package provides regressing using gradient boosting.
-There are two methods:
+This package provides regressing using gradient boosting technique.
+There are two options:

 1. **XGBoost**: This is built using XGB libraries
 2. **PA-GB**: This is built in part by using Scikit-learn's DecisionTreeRegressor

 Once installed, the user needs to place the raw data into the ```./data/raw``` folder.
-Through the gateway ```gb_booster.py```, the application will provide three functionalities:
+Through the gateway ```gb_regressor.py```, the application will provide three functionalities:

 i. **splitdata**: The application automatically processes the data and create X_train, X_test, y_train, y_test data tables and saves them in ```./data/processed``` folder.